samirose/sicp-compiler-project/README.md

 * Numerical operator special cases `(+)`, `(*)`, `(+ x)`, `(* x)`, `(- x)`, `(/ x)` are not supported
 * The Scheme values are not type checked in the compiled programs: a number can be used as a procedure reference and vice-versa.
 Using of uninitialized values is not detected.
 * Compiling `(begin)` results in no value
+* The Makefile always runs the tests twice after clean before recognizing that there is nothing more to be done

 ## Features currently under work

 ## Rough backlog

+* Add a references section to README.md
 * Come up with a name for this project
 * Add support for exported top-level definitions with R7RS libary syntax.
 The exports can be used for writing more comprehensive tests with multiple calls to the exported procedures and asserting the return values.
 * Implement local bindings (`let` forms), with WASM locals instead of `lambda`, if possible.